FAQ

 Q: How long is a locate good for?

-Alaska Statute 42.30.400 – 490 requires excavators to give notice at least 2 working days up to 15 working days prior to excavation; or at least 10 working days up 20 working days in remote areas.
+Alaska Statute 42.30.400 – 490 requires excavators to give notice at least 2 working days up to 15 working days before excavation; or at least 10 working days up 20 working days in remote areas.
 It is the excavator’s responsibility to maintain markings.
-Given the volatile Alaskan weather and the constant changes to an active construction site’s conditions; if you can’t see the marks clearly don’t guess – call for a relocate to get the marks refreshed.
+Given the volatile Alaskan weather and the constant changes to an active construction site’s conditions; if you can’t see the marks don’t guess – find your ticket online and place a relocate to get the marks refreshed.

 If you wish to keep your locate ticket “active” or have not completed the excavation project within the 15 working days, call 811 on the 13th working day to UPDATE your ticket.
 Please notify the CSR if you require fresh locates or if the update is for Locate/dig law compliance only.